Mirama Platform – System Context¶

 Nice-to-Have Features¶

-- Automated Asset Tagging: AI-driven metadata extraction and search.
+- AI-Driven Asset Tagging: Automated metadata extraction and smart search across large asset libraries.

 System Context Diagram (C4 Model – System Context)¶